Fruit and Vegetable Nutrition Chart

 White & Brown Foods

-Why they're important: White and brown produce can contain nutrients like potassium, fiber, and natural plant compounds that support immunity and heart health.
+Why they matter: White and brown produce can support immunity, digestion, and heart health.

 • Bananas